3rdstage/3rdstage.github.io/patterns_samples.markdown

 -   Case 1 : **The type parameter is used only for method parameters, not for return type.**

-<T extends Object> is definitely different from &lt;?&gt;.
+&lt;T extends Object&gt; is definitely different from &lt;?&gt;.
 The former means some fixed type, but the latter means unfixed type.
 In other words, with &lt;?&gt; the type can vary among executions.

 ``` java
 public static <T> PropertyMeta<?> getPropertyMeta(